Mobilising Health Workers for a Healthy Climate

 We are on the frontline.
-We organise community members and healthcare workers in frontline coal communities in the Hunter Valley, NSW; Latrobe Valley, Vic; and Rockhampton, Queensland because these are the communities that are hit hardest first and foremost by the health impacts of coal pollution.
+We work on the ground with frontline coal communities in the Hunter Valley, NSW; Latrobe Valley, Vic; and Rockhampton, Queensland because these are the communities hit hardest by the health impacts of coal pollution.

 - We collaborate.
-We work with other health and environmental organisations to gain the best possible outcomes from our health and our climate.
+We work with other health, community and environmental organisations to gain the best possible outcomes from our health and our climate.

 Healthy Futures is a movement of healthcare workers and friends and we would love you to get involved.
-You can sign-up for regular email updates, become a volunteer or follow us on Facebook, Twitter and Instagram.
+You can sign-up for regular email updates, become a volunteer or follow us on Facebook, Twitter, Instagram and LinkedIn.

 Healthy Futures is a proud affiliate of Friends of the Earth Australia.